 Lebanon on the edge

-The Syrian conflict is spilling over to Lebanon.
+The Syrian conflict has affected Lebanon severely.
 More than 1 million Syrian refugees have become stranded in Lebanon.
 Some of them have lost everything they had.
-Political tensions between supporters and opponents of the Syrian regime have led to open violence, most notably in the cities of Tripoli and Saida and in the Bekaa region.
-Different neighbourhoods are under the constant threat of snipers and mortar grenades.
+Political tensions between supporters and opponents of the Syrian regime have led to open violence, most notably in the cities of Tripoli and Saida and in the countryside of Akkar and Bekaa.
+Different neighbourhoods were under the constant threat of snipers and mortar grenades.

 Akkar is a mixed region where a majority of Sunnis is living side by side with Christians and Alawites.
 In this region, family ties have crossed the Syrian border for many years.
 It is the ideal place to create a model that could also work inside Syria.
 Sectarian tensions are rising but have not yet led to sustained open violence.